 Accidents with no witnesses can be difficult to prove since both drivers may blame the other.
 Such cases can quickly turn into a “he said, she said” arguing match with no third-party witnesses to support one driver’s story.
 Fortunately, there are other ways to determine who was at fault for an accident such as the police report, accident reconstruction, photo evidence, etc.

-An experienced attorney can review your case to determine if you have a good claim.
+An experienced car accident attorney can review your case to determine if you have a good claim.
 They’ll also know the steps to take to preserve your claim, conduct any further necessary investigation and, more importantly, provide you with the legal advice you need in your specific situation to help make your case successful.